-If the title changes prior to publication, please contact the CiP Unit at (02) 6262 1458 or email firstname.lastname@example.org.
+If the title changes prior to publication, please contact the CiP Unit at (02) 6262 1458 or firstname.lastname@example.org.
 It is important that information about the publication is as accurate and up-to-date as possible.

-The series statement is a collective title which may be added to a publication in addition to its own discrete title.
+The series title is a collective title which may be added to a publication in addition to its own discrete title.
 The series may or may not be numbered and may or may not have an ISSN (International Standard Serial Number) allocated to it.

 The ISBN (International Standard Book Number) is a 13-digit number which uniquely identifies books published internationally.
 The ISBN identifies each edition of a publication and contributes to efficiencies in the marketing of books to libraries, booksellers and distributors.
 ISBNs are not mandatory and are not related in any way to copyright or legal deposit.

 For more information about ISBNs contact the ISBN Agency Australia.